Frequently Asked Questions

 The Rider Pack contains not only the full planned running schedule but also the Paddock Layout plans and other relevant information we feel you may need to get the most out of the event.

-Yes, we provide this service trackside over our race weekends.
+Yes, we have enlisted the help of Mini Bike Dyno to provide this service trackside over our race weekends.
 During the Practice days and Race Day up to the end of qualifying, The Dyno will be available for setup and diagnostic work.

 During the races, it will be used to check the stock class bikes are complying to the rules for the class.
 Either or both the fastest lap and a random rider will be tested to make sure their engines comply with the class maximum limits.
 The limits set for each class and engine have been shown in the classes set regulations which can be found HERE

-Yes, the Minibike 140 and Minibike 160 pit bike classes are very popular and we regularly have up to 60 entries each for these classes.
+Yes, the Stock 140 and Stock 160 pit bike classes are very popular and we regularly have up to 60 entries each for these classes.
 To make sure that everyone is safe but also so that they all get a chance to race in the same championship we run a split grid system.

 During Practice and qualifying we separate out the entries into 2 Groups based on ability, this is done by the Race Director prior to the meeting, taking into consideration the riders previous finishing positions and also their personal knowledge of the individual riders etc. The slower riders will be placed in Group 2 and the faster riders in Group 1.